AtelierLibre/raspi_postgis/2_1_PostGIS_to_PostGIS_topology.md

 ### Option 1: Just build the topology (don't link it back to the geometry table)

 ```
+-- make sure the tolerance (0.1) matches the tolerance the topology was created with
 SELECT topology.TopoGeo_AddLineString('street_segment_topo', geom, 0.1)
 FROM street_segments;
 ```